Photo by Melina Walling

 The Bill Lane Center welcomes new additions to its internship host organizations and reviews its partnerships regularly.
 Visit this page for more information on how to become a host organization for the Bill Lane Center's internship program.

-Current and Past West Internship Organizations
+Current and Past American West Internship Organizations

 Click on the links below to read student reflections on their experiences at the different host organizations.
 Before deciding which internship to apply for, it helps to hear from the students themselves about what each organization is like.